mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 #### Reference Model

 The IEEE 802 Reference Model (RM) is derived from the Open Systems Interconnection basic reference model (OSI/RM), ISO/IEC 7498-1:1994.
 The IEEE 802 standards emphasize the functionality of the lowest two layers of the OSI/RM, i.e., `OSI Physical Layer` (PHY) and `OSI Data Link Layer` (DLL).
 The IEEE 802 Reference Model is similar to the OSI/RM in terms of its layers and the placement of its service boundaries.
 These map onto the same two layers in the IEEE 802 RM.

 For the data services supported by all IEEE 802 networks, the `Data Link Layer` is structured as follows

 - Logical Link Control (LLC)
 - Medium Access Control (MAC)

 The MAC sublayer of the IEEE 802 RM exists between the PHY and the LLC sublayer to provide a service for the LLC sublayer.

 #### Upper Layer Protocol discrimination

-To allow multiple network layer protocols to coexist above the `OSI Data Link Layer` the dedicated methods are provided for the following:
+To allow multiple network layer protocols to coexist above the `OSI Data Link Layer` and agregated by the `OSI Network Layer` the dedicated methods are provided for the following:

-—The coexistence of multiple network layer protocols —The migration of existing networks to future standard protocols —The accommodation of future higher layer protocols
+- The coexistence of multiple network layer protocols
+- The migration of existing networks to future standard protocols
+- The accommodation of future higher layer protocols

 Within a given layer, entities can exchange data by a mutually agreed upon protocol mechanism.
 A pair of entities that do not support a common protocol cannot communicate with each other.
 For multiple protocols to coexist within a layer, it is necessary to determine which protocol is to be invoked to process a service data unit delivered by the lower layer.
 Various network and higher layer protocols have been reserved LPD addresses or EtherTypes.
 These addresses permit multiple protocols to coexist at a single MAC station.
 The higher layer protocol discrimination entity (HLPDE) is used to determine the higher layer protocol to which to deliver a protocol data unit (PDU).
 Two methods may be used in the HLPDE as follows: